KristinaEngland/design-system/components/navigation-bar.md

 ## Accessibility and Usability

 - Navigation components should have clearly defined Navigation landmarks behind the scenes.
-When there is only one navigation component, you can leave the navigation landmark default name of navigation.
-When there are multiple navigation components, you should make clear what each one does, such as Main Navigation and Utility Navigation.
--
+The Sub navigation should thus have a clear landmark name to delinate it from the main navigation of the site, such as "Section Pages" or "In this Section."